 Review official VCU grade review procedures for more information.

 To learn how to set up your World ePass, watch this introductory video.

-Note: All experiential learning opportunities must receive prior approval from the School of World Studies Advising Office.
+Note: All real-world learning opportunities must receive prior approval from the School of World Studies Advising Office.
 These include internships, service-leaning courses, certain noncredit options and study abroad.

 World ePass completion

 Evaluation of the World ePass is on a pass/fail basis.
 Prior to graduating with a degree from the School of World Studies, each student's World ePass must be reviewed and approved, with input from World Studies faculty and the school's advising coordinator.

 - Declare a World Studies major or minor

 In addition, the College of Humanities and Sciences Current Student page offers further information about how to withdraw from a class, appeal a grade, see graduation requirements, etc.

 Language Class Attendance Policy

 Absences from a foreign language class adversely affect student performance and the ability to earn a high final grade.
 It is the student’s responsibility to remain current with coursework when absent from class as well as keep track of their attendance.
 There is no distinction between “excused” or “unexcused” absences besides the following with written documentation: observation of religious holidays, students representing the university (e.g. sports teams), or military or other government duty.